ty2k/js-algorithms/README.md

 A collection of JavaScript algorithm solutions.
 Use with Node's `require()` syntax.
 Tests are available in the `./test/` folder.

-## Array: filter strings out - array-filter-strings-out.js
+## Array: filter numbers - array-filter-numbers.js

-Given an array of numbers and strings, returns a new array with only numbers.
+Given an array of mixed types, returns a new array with only numbers.

 ## Array: remove smallest value - array-remove-smallest.js